SeppPenner/ProtobufNetPrimitives/README.md

 |`ulong`|`DtoUlong`|-|
 |`ushort`|`DtoUshort`|-|

-No-Nullable and Nullable types are supported (Different sub-namespaces).
+Non-Nullable and Nullable types are supported (Different sub-namespaces).

 # Why you can't use generics here